How to Rank Higher on Google

-Making your blog posts rank higher in Google can be a tough task.
+Getting your website to rank higher on Google can be a tough task.
+Not only for your home page but specifically when it comes to blog posts.
 There are over one billion blog posts that get thrown up on the web yearly.
 Most are mediocre, providing little to no value to your site in the long term.

 Here’s a post on reading fiction which drives daily traffic to our site because of its ranking.

-In this post, I want to go over some actionable tips that can help your blog posts rank higher in Google.
+In this post, I want to go over some actionable tips that can help your blog posts rank higher on Google.

 1. Put In 2X The Time You Usually Do